theMoor9/blockchain-potential-carnival/README.md

 You can find the Blockchain cheat sheet folder [here](./cheat_sheets).

-## Documentation

-I'm learning Blockchain Business model with the lectures of mr. Campbell R. Harvey at Duke's Fuqua School of Business course.
-As i learn i build the cheatsheets and code what i got to seer the knowledge

 ## App

 "This framework introduces a systematic approach to assessing the viability and potential of Initial Coin Offerings (ICOs) through a detailed scoring system.
 Designed to guide users through a structured evaluation process, it helps uncover the strengths and weaknesses of different ICO projects."